ServerlessLLM/ServerlessLLM/docs/stable/store/installation_with_rocm.md

 2. vLLM v0.5.0.post1 can not be built in ROCm 6.2.0

-This issue is due to an ambiguation of the function call in ROCm 6.2.0.
+This issue is due to the ambiguity of a function call in ROCm 6.2.0.
 You may change the vLLM's source code as in this [commit](https://github.com/vllm-project/vllm/commit/9984605412de1171a72d955cfcb954725edd4d6f).